What Is Business Class vs. First Class on International Flights?

 What Is It Worth?

 First class will cost significantly more than business class.
 Though the route, airline, travel time and date are important factors in calculating the price of a business class ticket, you can expect to pay about twice the fare for first class.
-Singapore Airlines, Emirates, Air China and British Airways have consistently eclipsed industry standards with innovations in comfort and convenience and are likewise the priciest options for business and first class, on average.
-Many airlines are overhauling business class cabins to provide some of the same conveniences and comforts to their business travelers.
+Etihad, Singapore Airlines, Emirates, Qatar, Lufthansa, Air France and British Airways have consistently eclipsed industry standards with innovations in comfort and convenience and are likewise the priciest options for business and first class, on average.
+Many other airlines like American Airlines, Delta and United Airlines are overhauling business class cabins to provide some of the same conveniences and comforts to their business travelers.
 Research your flight and airline beforehand to assess the value of the twofold price.